The top things to do in Cape Town during the day, at night, on sunny and rainy days!

 Robben Island is famous for being the prison where Mandela stayed for 18 years.
 It is located about 20 minutes by boat from the V&A Waterfront.

-The price in 2020 for non South Africans are R600 for adults and R310 for children, updated prices here.
+The price in 2020 for non South Africans was R600 for adults and R310 for children, updated prices here.

 Cape of Good Hope